 Mustard Seeds 1 tsp

 Green Chilies 1-2

 Shredded coconut and cilantro to top

 Wash and pat dry the leaves.
 Place them upside down and using a sharp knife thin out the thick spine and veins.
 Be careful not to rip the leaves.
 Set aside.

 In a bowl mix together Jaggery and Tamarind pulp till it dissolves properly.
-Add 1 tsp water if required.
+Add 1 teaspoon water if required.
 Once it all dissolves, add in the remaining ingredients under paatra.
 Mix well and make a thick paste.Add water if required.

 Place a leaf vein side up.
-Apply 1 tbsp of the paste to completely cover the leaf.
+Apply 1 tablespoon of the paste to completely cover the leaf.
 Place the next leaf on it and repeat.
 I used 4 leaves in one roll.
 If you want thinner rolls, use 2-3 leaves.